 Renovation Series: Why Hire a General Contractor

 This week we are sharing why it’s important to hire a general contractor for your home renovation and the value they bring by having a team.
 Our goal for this series is to be a resource for anyone considering a home renovation, of any scale and budget.
-We will also review our first post, talking budget, quality, choosing your design partners and how it relates to hiring a general contractor.
+We will also review our first how to prepare for a remodel, sharing budget, quality, choosing your design partners, and how it relates to hiring a general contractor.

 Budgeting for a Remodel

 Every decision surrounding a remodel will always circle back to your budget.
-It’s smart to to determine a budget early on.
+It’s smart to determine a budget early on.
 This can be difficult when you don’t know what to expect.
-You may have an idea of what something costs, or you might identify this an an opportunity to start researching.
+You may have an idea of what something costs or you might identify this as an opportunity to start researching.

 If you have a general idea of what you want to remodel, let’s say your kitchen, and a powder bath, talk to your contractor about pricing on those two spaces and they can give you a general number to plan for.
 We find that some people are hesitant to share their budget.
-The more you can share with a contractor, saves both of you time.
-And in general, it is never a good idea to rely on the TV shows and social media that show budgets, as they are always missing key elements.
-Most cases it’s safe to assume your dream remodel is higher than you’ve planned for and that’s okay.
+The more you can share with a contractor saves both of you time.
+And in general, it is never a good idea to rely on TV shows and social media that show budgets, as they are always missing key elements.
+In most cases, it’s safe to assume your dream remodel is higher than you’ve planned for and that’s okay.
 Builders can walk you through the process and help you scale back where needed.

-The most common overlooked area in planning for a remodel is the costs on the pre-demo/design build phase.
-Some design build firms have architects in house and other firms outsource this to trusted architects.
+The most commonly overlooked area in planning for a remodel is the cost of the pre-demo/design-build phase.
+Some design-build firms have architects in-house and other firms outsource this to trusted architects.
 This cost will be at the client’s expense, as it is an additional service.
-There is also a design cost to select all the materials for your remodel.
+There is also a design cost to select all the materials for your remodel, and project manage throughout.